mzazon/awesome-cloud-projects/aws/eks-logging-monitoring-prometheus/eks-logging-monitoring-prometheus.md

    echo "✅ EKS cluster created with comprehensive logging enabled"
    ```

-   The EKS cluster is now operational with full control plane logging enabled.
-All API server requests, audit events, authentication attempts, and controller manager activities are being captured and sent to CloudWatch Logs.
-This provides the foundation for security monitoring and compliance reporting.
+   The EKS cluster now automatically sends all control plane logs to CloudWatch Logs, providing security teams with detailed audit trails for compliance and operations teams with troubleshooting data.

 3. **Create Node Group IAM Role and Deploy Worker Nodes**:

-   Worker nodes require specific IAM permissions to join the cluster, pull container images, and interact with AWS services.
-The node group IAM role provides these permissions while maintaining security best practices through service-linked roles and managed policies.
+   Worker nodes require specific IAM permissions to join the cluster, pull container images from ECR, and interact with AWS services.
+The managed node group provides automatic patching and scaling capabilities.

    ```bash
    # Create IAM role for worker nodes